 Towson Dance Studio — Maryland’s oldest ballroom dance studio.Founded in 1961, Towson Dance Studio was purchased in 1974 by Mr. John L. Pattillo.
 John’s approach has always been to focus on the quality of instruction above all.
-He trains his teachers to give 100% value on every lesson; there are no sales gimmicks — only complete attention to the student’s progress.
+Our teachers give 100% value on every lesson; there are no sales gimmicks — only complete attention to the student’s progress.

 John has also been dedicated to the real core of what ballroom dancing is all about: a man and a woman enjoying each other’s company on the dance floor, moving together to rhythmic, syncopated music, the man leading and the lady following, while in the midst of other couples also on the floor dancing at the same time.
-The specifics of how you accomplish this vary from Salsa to Waltz to Swing and so on, but the essence is the same.
+How you accomplish this varies from Salsa to Waltz to Swing and so on, but the essence is the same.

 It’s tremendous fun, and once you learn the knack, you will be able to enjoy it for the rest of your life.
 Once it’s in your muscle memory, it’s there; it may get rusty if you leave it on the shelf – but it will still be there, even years later, ready to be dusted off and put to the service of your pleasure.

 The key elements of this unique skill are:

 Music – developing your ability to hear the beats, the rhythm, and the phrasing of the music you are dancing to.